hbctraining/DGE_workshop/lessons/06_functional_analysis.md

 #### Running gProfiler

-For our gProfiler analysis, we are going to use the Mov10_kd results table subsetted using the thresholds of logFC = 0.58 (1.5x) and padj = 0.05.
+For our gProfiler analysis, we are going to use the Mov10_oe results table subsetted using the thresholds of logFC = 1 (2x) and padj = 0.05, which is saved as `SigOE`.
-**You can download the subsetted Mov10_kd results file using this [link](https://github.com/hbc/NGS_Data_Analysis_Summer2016/raw/master/sessionIII/data/Mov10_kd_logFC_0.58_pVal_0.05.txt).**

-Save the file to your results directory in your `DEanalysis` project.

-* Under **Options**: keep all defaults checked and for `Hierarchical Filtering` use the pulldown to select `Best per parent`
-* Click on **Advanced Options** and for `Significance Threshold` select `Benjamini-Hochberg FDR`
-* From the functional evidence selections choose the following: Gene Ontology (biological process, molecular function), [KEGG](http://www.genome.jp/kegg/) ([KEGG paper](http://nar.oxfordjournals.org/content/44/D1/D457.full.pdf)), and [Reactome](http://www.reactome.org).
-* Press **g:Profile!**

-> Take a look at the list of terms that appear.
-Do you see anything relevant, given what you know about this dataset?
-Run the analysis again but this time change the appropriate parameter to export your results to file.

-#### gProfiler in R

-While the web interface for gProfiler is a bit more intuitive to understand, we don't actually need to leave R to run gProfiler.

-Go to RStudio and click on the File menu and select 'Open project ...'

-Navigate to `~/Desktop/DEanalysis/` and double click on the `DEanalysis.Rproj` file.

 ```
 ### Functional analysis of MOV10 Overexpression using gProfileR (some of these are defaults; check help pages)

 library(gProfileR)

-gprofiler_results_kd <- gprofiler(query = sigOE,
+gprofiler_results_oe <- gprofiler(query = sigOE,
                                   organism = "hsapiens",
                                   ordered_query = F,
                                   exclude_iea = F,